Wedding Ceremony ideas

 Typically, each person has different coloured sand and takes turns pouring into one clear vessel, forming a layered effect.

 It’s a great element to include if you want to involve children into the ceremony.

 This ceremony involves the couple writing letters to each other before the wedding which they will seal in an envelope.

 They will then choose their favourite bottle of wine or drink of their choice and place these and any other memorabilia into the wine box.

-The only other time that the box may be opened is if the couple are having thoughts of separating at which time they will drink the wine and read the letters which will hopefully remind them why they fell in love and chose to be together in the first place.
+During the ceremony, they will seal the box and vow not to open it until either an anniversary of their choice, or the box may be opened if the couple are having thoughts of separating, at which time they will drink the wine and read the letters which will hopefully remind them why they fell in love and chose to be together in the first place.

 Broom Jumping Ceremony

-The Broom jumping Ceremony is based upon tradition which symbolises the clearing away of negativity with a sweep of the broom and creating a threshold for the couple to cross over into their new life together.
+The Broom Jumping Ceremony is based upon a tradition dating back to the 1600’s and derived from Africa.
+It symbolises the clearing away of negativity with a sweep of the broom and creating a threshold for the couple to cross over into their new life together.

-In the Rose Ceremony the couple can chose to present roses to their mothers or grandmothers as a way of showing appreciation for their support.
+During the Rose Ceremony, the couple can choose to present roses to their mothers or grandmothers as a way of showing appreciation for their support.

 Ring Warming Ceremony